Institute of Linguists Educational Trust (IoLET) Diploma in Translation CPD

 - applicants are expected to have informed themselves of the nature of the examination before enrolling on a course.
 Detailed information, including the Institute's Handbook and Advice to Candidates, is available here.

 This course is not suitable for those who wish to practise high-level modern language skills.
 It is specifically designed for students who wish to gain the IoLET Diploma in Translation.

 What will I learn?

 All modules are designed to develop your translation skills with a view to the IoLET examination requirements, as well as to good professional practice.
 While the course is based mainly on practical translation work, relevant theoretical aspects of translation are discussed in the study notes, a handbook for students which includes aspects of translation theory and an annotated bibliography.

 Each module consists of 6 assignments of the type used in the Chartered Institute of Linguists’ Diploma in Translation examination, and two 30-minute telephone, Skype or email tutorials.
-Each module follows the pattern of the examination, including two assignments each from the three units covered in the examination: general texts; semi-specialized texts (1) from the fields of Technology, Literature and Business, and (2) Science, Social Science, Law).
+Each module follows the pattern of the examination, normally including two assignments each from the three units covered in the examination: general texts; semi-specialized texts (1) from the fields of Technology, Literature and Business, and (2) Science, Social Science and Law.

 English - Spanish | Spanish - English